 Lou Eisenberg won $5 million in 1981, which at the time was the largest lottery win ever.
 After taxes, he received payments of $120,000 annually for 20 years.
 He bought a condo in Florida, took trips to Europe and Hawaii, and gambled.
 He also gave cash to whoever he figured needed it.
 Of his spending, he says, “I lived for the day.”

 Shortly after cashing his last check in 2001, Eisenberg was broke.
 Now 81 years old, he lives in a mobile home on social security and pension income that amounts to about $1,000 a month.

 10. Elderly Lottery Winner Looking for a Job

 By the 1970s, Nicholson was broke.
 In 1998, she received money from “Spend, Spend, Spend,” a musical about her life, and spent it all quickly.
-By 2007, at age 71, she was living on a pension of £87 weekly ($131), and was looking for a job.
+By 2007, at age 71, she was living on a pension of £87 weekly ($102), and was looking for a job.
 After sending out 25 resumes, she still hadn’t found one.
+She died in 2015.

 11. Karmic Lottery Loss

 Denise Rossi won $1.3 million in the California Lottery in 1996.
 But instead of telling her husband of 25 years — who thought they were happily married — she asked for a divorce, and said she wanted it done quickly.

 Soon after the divorce, Rossi’s ex-husband discovered her deception.
 In 1999, a judge determined that she had broken asset disclosure laws, and he awarded her husband every penny of her winnings.

 William “Bud” Post won $16.2 million in 1993, and five years later said, “Everybody dreams of winning money, but nobody realizes the nightmares that come out of the woodwork, or the problems.”